apankrat/now.sh/README.md

     54.251.76.xx - - [03/Mar/2013 01:16:52 -0800] "GET / HTTP/1.1" 200 2223 ...
     Mar  3 01:20:59 PST 2013

-**where the last line is updated to the current time every second**.
+where **the last line is reprinted every second** with current time.

 This gives
 an idea of when the last log activity was without needing to remember what